kuri65536/GenieExamples/examples/array.md

  * ```
  *
  * so, _tmp1_ size is 0 and next `ary[j]` cause segfault.
- * we must use pointer to solve it.
+ * we must use pointer or unowned keyword to prevent the dup(copy)
+ * to solve it.
  */
 def fn(jag: array of void*)
     for i in jag